GNOLNG/ChessBot/README.md

 #### Question: How can I remove this software

-Answer: To remove this software, simply locate the downloaded application and delete the entire folder.
+Answer: The application is called ChessBot.
+You can delete the downloaded folder to remove the application completely.
 ## Source Code